enricofoglia/SIA_RP_Report/_sources/02TheodorsenModel.md

 ## Summary

 The Thedorsen model is a useful tool for understanding and predicting unsteady lift at high Reynolds number flows.
-While it is difficult to implement in an exact manner, precise linear state-space approximations are available in the literature — one of them, originating from {cite}`brunton2013empirical`, is implemented and demonstrated in <span style="color: red;">section</span>, and later used throughout the report as a reference model for the system identification procedures in <span style="color: red;">section</span> and <span style="color: red;">section</span>.
+While it is difficult to implement in an exact manner, precise linear state-space approximations are available in the literature — one of them, originating from {cite}`brunton2013empirical`, is implemented and demonstrated in {ref}`section:theodorsen_implementation`, and later used throughout the report as a reference model for the system identification procedures in {ref}`section:results_theodorsen`.